Taxation & Salaries

 - Other income.

-The tax base is total income from employment, self-employment, property and proprietary rights, capital, insurance and other income minus personal allowance.
+The tax base is the total income from employment, self-employment, property and proprietary rights, capital, insurance, and other income minus a personal allowance.
 Gross income is reduced by the employee’s pension contribution payments (20% of gross income).

 The taxable base of a resident is the total amount of income that the taxpayer obtains in Croatia and abroad (income from employment + income from independent personal activities (small business and professional activities) + income from property and property rights + income from capital + income from insurance + other income) reduced by the personal allowance.

-Taxable base of a non-resident is the total amount of income that the taxpayer obtains in Republic of Croatia (income from employment + income from independent personal activities (small business and professional) + income from property and property rights + income from capital + income from insurance + other income) reduced by the personal allowance.
+The taxable base of a non-resident is the total amount of income that the taxpayer obtains in Croatia (income from employment + income from independent personal activities (small business and professional) + income from property and property rights + income from capital + income from insurance + other income) reduced by the personal allowance.

-All tax payers are entitled to a personal allowance in the amount of 3,800.00 HRK (approximately 500.00 EUR) per month while taxpayers, residents of Croatia, who support a spouse, children and other family members, can, in addition to the basic personal allowance, also deduct from their taxable income the personal allowance for supported family members.
-Personal allowance for supported family members are expressed as factors in relation to the basic personal allowances.
+All taxpayers are entitled to a personal allowance in the amount of 560 EUR per month while taxpayers, residents of Croatia, who support a spouse, children, and other family members, can, in addition to the basic personal allowance, also deduct from their taxable income the personal allowance for supported family members.
+The personal allowance for supported family members is expressed as a factor in relation to the basic personal allowances.

-Personal allowance of a non-resident may be deducted from his taxable income for a tax period in the amount of the basic personal allowance, but the income may be increased by the amount paid for compulsory health insurance in Croatia, up to the amount of prescribed compulsory health insurance, contributions and by gifts in kind and in cash given in Croatia for cultural, educational, scientific, health-care, humanitarian, sport-related or religious purposes.
+The personal allowance of a non-resident may be deducted from his taxable income for a tax period in the amount of the basic personal allowance.
+Income may be increased by the amount paid for compulsory health insurance in Croatia, up to the amount of prescribed compulsory health insurance, contributions, and by gifts in kind and in cash given in Croatia for cultural, educational, scientific, health-care, humanitarian, sport-related or religious purposes.

-Where a natural person who is resident of an EU Member State or of the EEA, generates taxable income in Croatia which represents the minimum of 90% of his/her worldwide income earned during the taxation period and that is either non-taxable or tax-exempt in the Member State of his/her residence, he/she may by submitting an annual income tax return, increase his/her basic personal allowance by the personal allowance for supported family members and by the personal allowance for disabled (if the tax payer or his/her supported family members are disabled).
+When a natural person who is resident of an EU Member State or of the EEA generates a taxable income in Croatia, which represents the minimum of 90% of his/her worldwide income earned during the taxation period and which is either non-taxable or tax-exempt in the Member State of his/her residence, he/she may be submitting an annual income tax return, increase his/her basic personal allowance by the personal allowance for supported family members and by the personal allowance for disabled (if the taxpayer or his/her supported family members are disabled).

-Fellowships are a form of financial aid awarded to individuals for the purposes of their education, training, professional development or research.
+Fellowships are a form of financial aid awarded to students and researchers for the purposes of their education, training, professional development, or research.
 The Income Tax Bylaw foresees special regulations for fellowships.

-Students and researchers on a fellowship (scholarship).
-Fellowship programmes can include degree-programmes (bachelor's, master’s and doctoral study programmes), short-term study programmes, professional development programmes (seminars, conferences, workshops, internships etc.), scientific research, language-learning, etc. Fellowships are awarded by a wide range of institutions, organizations and individuals from all sectors of society – public, civil, corporate and private.
+Fellowship programmes can include degree-programmes (bachelor's, master’s, and doctoral study programmes), short-term study programmes, professional development programmes (seminars, conferences, workshops, internships, etc.), scientific research, language-learning, etc. Fellowships are awarded by a wide range of institutions, organizations, and individuals from all sectors of society – public, civil, corporate and private.

-According to the Income Tax regulations certain types of scholarships are exempt from income tax, usually scholarships awarded to pupils and students in full-time education at secondary, post-secondary and higher schools and universities, financed either from the State Budget or the EU budget.
+According to the Income Tax regulations, certain types of scholarships are exempt from income tax, usually, scholarships awarded to pupils and students in full-time education at secondary, post-secondary, higher schools and universities, financed either from the State Budget or the EU budget.

-Scholarships may also be granted by foundations, agencies and other institutions founded with the intention of granting scholarships, registered in Croatia for the purpose of education or scientific research and acting pursuant to specific regulations.
-However, this tax-exemption is only valid if the student is enrolled in a regular study programme.
+Scholarships may also be granted by foundations, agencies, and other institutions founded with the intention of granting scholarships, which are registered in Croatia for the purpose of education or scientific research, and acting pursuant to specific regulations.
+However, this tax exemption is only valid if the student is enrolled in a regular study programme.

-Scholarships awarded to natural persons from the European Union funds and programmes are also nontaxable under certain conditions.
-The purpose of these funds is to finance mobility activities, intended for education and training, and to cover the costs of transport, food and accommodation, as well as implementation of different project activities via an accredited institution in Croatia (such as the Agency for Mobility and EU Programmes for the Erasmus+ programme).
+Scholarships awarded to natural persons from the European Union funds and programmes are also non-taxable under certain conditions.
+The purpose of these funds is to finance mobility activities, intended for education and training, and to cover the costs of transport, food, and accommodation, as well as the implementation of different project activities via an accredited institution in Croatia (such as the Agency for Mobility and EU Programmes for the Erasmus+ programme).

 VAT rates in Croatia: